 If you are here expecting a decorating or DIY post, please excuse the detour while I talk about something off topic a bit.
 I’ll be sharing some “fun” stuff this week too.
 Thanks for your patience and support.

-Hello all!
-I’m back to pick up where I left off on part one of my story.
+Hello, I’m back to pick up where I left off on part one [click here to catch up] of my story.

 I told myself when I started this, I had to make sure and tell the story in a timely fashion, no showing you a picture of something fantastic like oh say, a mantel in a bathroom, and then not showing you the completed makeover for (mumbles under her breath) two years.
 I know I am a terrible blogger, but I never claimed to be HGTV and have a reveal ready in an hour.
 An hour – two years.
 I know, I’m stretching.

 I get sidetracked, see shiny things, start others and need to complete the last 10% of the room.
 After the Marshfield Vintage Market.
 Or… at least this Summer.
 It’s on my list.

 Anyhow… I’m getting off track.
 I promised to share more this week, and I am.
 I think I might be having trouble getting started, there is so much in this part I plan to write about today.